GStudiosX2/webx-canvas/README.md

 webx canvas is a way to draw anything you like on a image using base64 encoding and data urls in webx v1.3.0

-This project uses relative urls in require and unfortunaly requires my pr/repo as of currently writing this.
+This project uses relative urls in require and unfortunately requires my pr/repo as of currently writing this.

 [repo](https://github.com/GStudiosX2/webx)